 Here’s a list of the top types of writing you will have to be good at as an architect.
-We’re also including tips and best practices that will help you get better in each kind of writing.
+We also include tips and best practices to help you improve in each kind of writing.

 Writing architectural proposals

-This is a very important document and has certain requirements you need to follow.
-We’ve put together a guide on all practice-based tips for architectural proposal writing – make sure to read it.
+This is an essential document and has specific requirements you need to follow.
+In addition, we’ve put together a guide on practice-based tips for architectural proposal writing – make sure to read it.

 To grow as a professional, you need to put yourself out there.
-Having a blog or writing for magazines is an amazing move for branding yourself and establishing your authority.
-Proper branding leads to better clients and bigger projects.
+Having a blog or writing for magazines is great for branding yourself and establishing your authority.
+Proper branding leads to better clients and more significant projects.

 People in general love reading and writing about architecture.
-It takes a special skill to explain an image verbally, since most architectural content is illustrated.
-Transposing geometry and textures into words is a unique skill, and exactly the type of skill that opens doors lands you high-end architecture clients.
+Since most architectural content is illustrated, it takes a particular skill to explain an image verbally.
+Transposing geometry and textures into words is a unique skill and precisely the type of skill that opens doors and lands you high-end architecture clients.

-To hone your architectural writing skills you should first and foremost read other architects, – and read architectural journalism.
+To hone your architectural writing skills, you should first read other architects – and read architectural journalism.